Conventional wisdom has it that training with high reps and light weights builds endurance, but makes little contribution to gains in muscle mass.

 Are you going to see the same results in guys who have been training for a few years?

 To find out, Phillips recruited a group of 49 men with an average of four years lifting experience.
 The men were assigned to one of two groups .
-The low weight high reps group did 20-25 reps per set, while the heavy weight low rep group did 8-12 reps per set.
+One group did 20-25 reps per set, while group two did 8-12 reps per set.

 The findings: After 12 weeks, there was no statistically significant difference in the rate of muscle growth between the two groups.